rocketstation/skin/README.md

     - if `isStrict` is `true`, returns `'...-of-type'`
     - if `isNot` is `true`, returns `':not(...)'`

-it returns one or more strings divided by `','` based on amount of configs

 ### layout

 it contains props for Fela Plugin Custom Property

 #### `align` -> `textAlign`